 After spending my formative years touring across the world in DIY punk bands, I have taken the not-so-obvious career progression of teaching and writing about the theory and practice of organisations.
-It was through those early experiences that I became fascinated not only with the explicit processes of organising, but with the importance of community building and collaborative working.
-Since then, my practice has focussed on the development of ‘alternative’ forms of leadership and management that can help facilitate more open, participative and democratic groups.
+It was through those early experiences that I became fascinated not only with processes of organising, but with the importance of community building and collaborative work.
+Since then, my practice has focussed on the development of ‘alternative’ forms of management that can help facilitate more participative and democratic groups.
 I still play in DIY punk bands.

-I joined the UCL School of Management in 2022 with the primary role of supporting Teaching Assistants, specifically focusing on the development of pedagogic practice and further career and skill enhancement.
-This involves understanding the wider Higher Education climate, a focus on cutting-edge classroom practice, and an ethic of care.
+I joined the UCL in 2022 with the primary role of supporting 100+ Teaching Assistants, focusing on the development of pedagogic practice and career enhancement.
+This involves understanding the wider HE climate, cutting-edge classroom practice, and an ethic of care.

 - Watch my 2023 central UCL MicroCPD session on ‘Writing engaging Feedback’ here: https://tinyurl.com/amvj7sfv

 - 2021 book published ‘Organisational Ethnography: An experiential and practical guide’ (w/ J.Pandeli and H.Gaggiotti)